Four Money-Saving Tips for New Entrepreneurs

 But let’s say that the estimate is correct; in that case, if your employee earns $50,000 annually, you’re looking at $10,000 in recruitment and training costs, if that employee leaves.
 And you have to admit, that’s a lot of money.

-As The Guardian reports, recent studies have shown that there’s a strong correlation between learning and employee retention.
+Also, as per The Guardian reports, recent studies have shown that there’s a strong correlation between learning and employee retention.
 This is because employees who undertake certain learning actives are more satisfied with their positions in their organizations, in addition to being more engaged and motivated.

 4. Handle Shipping and Labeling Yourself